Health and Safety

 CDC- and OSHA-approved cleaning and disinfecting protocols are used to clean guest rooms, with particular attention paid to high-touch items including television remote controls, toilet seats and handles, door and furniture handles, water faucet handles, nightstands, telephones, in-room control panels, light switches, temperature control panels and flooring.
 Housekeeping staff will receive comprehensive training on COVID-19 safety and disinfection protocols.

-Electrostatic sprayers are on order and will be used to disinfect restrooms, convention center areas, restaurants and various other areas.
+Electrostatic sprayers are used to disinfect restrooms, convention center areas, restaurants and various other areas.

 All linen will continue to be washed at a high temperature and with appropriate cleaning products in order to eliminate viral and bacterial pathogens.
 To minimize contact, linens will not be changed when rooms are occupied unless requested by the guest.